 The majority of Neuropathy research today is focused on diabetes and obesity which is fine, but too many patients are not diabetic or obese yet carry a diagnosis of neuropathy.
-And much to often it is a diagnosis of idiopathic neuropathy.

 The second most common cause of peripheral neuropathy is “idiopathic” (unknown cause).
 A cause which is not a cause is an oxymoron if ever I saw one.